-Native frogs and amphibians are protected by law so if you want to keep one as a pet you’ll need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Office of Environment and Heritage (National Parks and Wildlife Service).
+Native frogs and amphibians are protected by law so if you want to keep one as a pet you’ll need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Department of Planning, Industry and Environment (National Parks and Wildlife Service).

 The only non-native (exotic) amphibian that can be kept as a pet without a licence is the axolotl, Ambystoma mexicanum.
 All other non-native frogs and amphibians cannot be kept as pets because they may become invasive and spread disease.

 It’s against the law (Biodiversity Conservation Act 2016) to take frogs or tadpoles from the wild or release unwanted ones.

 Taking animals from the wild, or even your backyard, can cause local extinctions.
 Dumped frogs can spread disease and starve to death or be killed by other animals.

 Pet native frogs must be bought from licensed animal keepers.

 - protect our unique native frog species and their ecosystems

 - abide by NSW laws.